hyperledger/identus-cloud-agent/README.md

 | 1.6.0       | 2.1.1      |
 | 1.4.0       | 2.1.1      |

-> Please note: it is not guaranteed that the latest version of PRISM Cloud Agent will work with the latest version of PRISM Node.
+> Please note: it is not guaranteed that the latest version of Enterprise Cloud Agent will work with the latest version of PRISM Node.
 We recommend using the versions from the table above.

-### Following the PRISM Cloud Agent tutorials
+### Following the Enterprise Cloud Agent tutorials

 The following tutorials will help you get started with the Cloud Agent and issue your first credentials: